 - How to set up your TV for the PS5 and Xbox Series X

-Before getting to any fixes, take note of the different contact options for Microsoft.
+Before getting to any fixes, take note of the different contact options for Microsoft and Xbox support.
 There’s a robust support system in place, and for certain issues, you’ll need to contact Microsoft for a repair or replacement.
-If you have a smaller issue that we haven’t covered in this guide, you ping us on Twitter @DigitalTrends so we can add it to this guide, as well as tag @XboxSupport.
+If you have a smaller issue that we haven’t covered in this guide, you can ping us on Twitter @DigitalTrends so we can add it to this guide, as well as tag @XboxSupport.
 That seems to be the fastest support route.

 In addition to keeping support options handy, we recommend checking the Xbox Live status page frequently.
 You’ll find all online issues for the Microsoft Store, games, movies, apps, and more there.